tomaszdudek7/airflow_project/README.md

 ![airflow2](airflow_2.png)

-If you are looking for the scaffold just dive in there: https://github.com/spaszek/airflow_project as this article is quite lengthy and describes the process throughly.
+If you are looking for the scaffold just dive in there: https://github.com/spaszek/airflow_project

+This article is quite lengthy and describes the process throughly.
+It was written constantly while developing and is more of a _diary_.
 We will start really simple and refactor our code a lot.

 Oh, most of the inspiration comes from this [great article by Netflix](https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6).
 I have yet to see it example-implemented anywhere so I did it myself.